 I am looking for postdocs with independent funding, such as JSPS and Canon fellowships.
-Those who want to try OIST's short term (less than 90 days) intern program is also welcomed.
-For interns, we will provide cost of flight to come and go back, rent, and 2400 yen/working day (more detail is provided here).
-Those who are interested in organometallic chemistry and homogeneous catalysis, please contact firstname.lastname@example.org
+Those who are interested in organometallic chemistry and homogeneous catalysis, please contact email@example.com

 New Strategies to Activate dinitrogen N2

 The most abundant gas on earth, dinitrogen N2, is the ultimate source of nitrogen for living organisms.
 Despite its abundance, N2 cannot be directly metabolized by most of the organisms due to its stability.
 Currently, N2 is converted industrially into biologically available form, ammonia NH3, using an energy-intensive method developed in 1909.
 Thus, chemists have been searching for a sustainable alternative method for decades.
 One of the possible alternative is the utilization of homogeneous catalysts that can be much more efficient than current heterogeneous catalyst.
 However, no homogeneous catalyst for the production of ammonia from N2 and molecular hydrogen H2 is known to date partly due to the lack of a coordination mode of N2 to transition metal that allows reaction with H2 and catalytic turnover.
 In this project, we are going to develop a new coordination mode of N2 to develop the first homogeneous hydrogenation of N2.